alfskoyen/options-alpha-scanner/README.md

 ---

 ### Dashboard
-Scoring and metric outputs from the model are visualized across a five sectional dasbhaaord.
-The dashboard convesys the glboal universe of symbols through the

----

-## 8. Dashboard

 Scoring and metric outputs from the model are visualized across a five-section interactive dashboard built in Plotly.
 The dashboard is designed to move from the macro universe view